Synchronized Swimming: A Beginner’s Guide To Artistic Aquatics

 Joining a Learn-to-Swim Program

 If you are new to swimming or synchronized swimming, joining a learn-to-swim program is a great place to start.
-These programs cater to beginners and teach the basics of swimming skills and technique.
+These programs cater to beginners and teach the of swimming skills and technique.
 From there, you can transition into synchro-specific programs that focus on the fundamental techniques and routines specific to synchronized swimming.

 Local and National Competitions